SkelleyBelly/carbonite/content/blog/how-we-scoped-484-titan-tickets/index.md

 ![Estmations Table](estimate_example.png)

 7. **Factor in Contingency for unknowns:** We were never going to capture all the tickets in this discovery phase.
 As I am sure you have all experienced you are always uncovering more tickets during delivery.
-After speaking to Service Delivery, 35% is a tried tested percentage contingency to in odered to account for these unknowns
+After speaking to Service Delivery, 35% is a tried and tested percentage contingency to in odered to account for these unknowns

 7. **Working out a usable total:** So now you have a range of total dev days.
 But we need to try and get to the most reliable timeframe we can.
 To do this we first took an average of this best and worst case scenario and then started break it down into real time.
     - First we divide by number of developers.
 We only counted myself, as tech lead, as 1/2 a developer.
 I needed to make sure I have time to be able to support other developers and as well as attend neccessary meetings
-    - Then we broke down the nubmers into real days.
+    - Then we broke down the numbers into real days.
 We say that a month is 18 days as this factors in vacations and illnesses

 ![Totals Table](totals.png)